Hunger soars and aid dwindles as gangs in Haiti suffocate the country

 The violence forced Prime Minister Ariel Henry to announce early Tuesday that he would resign once a transitional council is created, but gangs demanding his ouster have continued their attacks in several communities.

-Bauer and other officials said that the gangs are blocking distribution routes and paralyzing the main port, and that the World Food Program's warehouse is running out of grains, beans and vegetable oil as it continues to deliver meals.
+Bauer and other officials said that the gangs are blocking distribution routes and paralyzing the main port, and that WFP's warehouse is running out of grains, beans and vegetable oil as it continues to deliver meals.

 “We have supplies for weeks.
 I’m saying weeks, not months,” Bauer said.
 “That has me terrified.”